EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-30-fielddesk-administrative-readiness.md

 FieldDesk is a hackathon prototype, not a production military system.

 The public repository uses synthetic demo data only.
-It contains no real personnel information, credentials, operational records, or government output.
-The connectors are mocked to show the workflow pattern without requiring access to live enterprise systems.
+It does not include personal records, credentials, operational records, or government output.
+The connectors are mocked to show the workflow pattern without requiring access to production systems.

 That constraint is intentional.
 The public demo is meant to make the product shape inspectable: